Skip to Content

 Of the 25 species of snakes in Colorado, the western rattlesnake (Crotalus viridis) and the massasauga (Sistrurus catenatus) are the only venomous species.
 The western rattlesnake appears in most habitats throughout the state.
 The massasauga, however, is limited to the southeastern grasslands.

-Colorado is home to two species of rattlesnakes: the western/prairie rattlesnake and the massasauga.
-The latter is only found in the southeastern plains in dry grasslands and sandhills below 5,500 feet.
-It’s usually about 20 inches long, with multiple shades of brown with a loosely checkered pattern.
-Exercise caution when spotting a snake or in snake territory, as these snakes are venomous!
+In Colorado, two distinct species of rattlesnakes coexist: the western/prairie rattlesnake and the massasauga.
+The massasauga is exclusive to the southeastern plains, thriving in dry grasslands and sandhills below 5,500 feet.
+Typically measuring around 20 inches in length, it boasts multiple shades of brown with a loosely checkered pattern.
+It’s crucial to exercise caution when encountering a snake or venturing into snake territory, as these snakes are venomous.

 Trail finder